When Cathryn and Allen hit the “Launch” button on their “SELF Journal” Kickstarter campaign, they were confident it would be big.

 Once you show Kickstarter that people dig your project, their algorithm will do it’s thing, and you’ll show up under popular projects and perhaps even the first page, like this:

 But you won’t get featured on the front page if you don’t have that initial surge of sales, and the best way to get that initial surge is to build a list of people who can’t wait to get it.

-These were the 6 most effective tactics that we did in the 12 weeks before launch to get our initial 3,235 subscribers, and how you can do them too:
+These were the six most effective tactics that we did in the 12 weeks before launch to get our initial 3,235 subscribers, and how you can do them too:

 In total, we got over 350 signups from this page.
 It wasn’t our highest source, but we knew that these people were highly targeted and would be more likely to buy on launch day if we did the pre-launch right.

-Note from Nat The best way to do this on top of your existing site is to use a Welcome Mat that prompts the visitor to do something specific.
+Note: The best way to do this on top of your existing site is to use a Welcome Mat that can turn any page on your site into a landing page.